jonnyhoeven/workshop/README.md

 ### Containers reside in Pods

-A 'Pod' is the smallest deployable unit in Kubernetes.
-A 'Pod' represents a single instance of a service within your cluster.
+A `Pod` is the smallest deployable unit in Kubernetes.
+A `Pod` represents a single instance of a service within your cluster.
 'Pods' contain one or more containers.
-When a 'Pod' runs multiple containers, the containers are managed as a single entity and share the same resources.
+When a `Pod` runs multiple containers, the containers are managed as a single entity and share the same resources.

-More importantly, containers in a 'Pod' share the same lifecycle, they're started together, stopped together and considered atomic.
+More importantly, containers in a `Pod` share the same lifecycle, they're started together, stopped together and considered atomic.

-A 'Pod' can be considered a separate subnetwork, containers within a 'Pod' are effectively behind NAT (Network Address Translation).
+A `Pod` can be considered a separate subnetwork, containers within a `Pod` are effectively behind NAT (Network Address Translation).
 Inside a `Pod` containers can rely on local DNS services to find hostnames in their own or external namespaces.

 Since networking and state is separate and atomic.
-We can run multiple replica's of the same 'Pod' and increase availability.
+We can run multiple replica's of the same `Pod` and increase availability.
 Without the need to worry about state or networking changes when your containers start.

 ### Pods expose their ports to Services

-Services allow you to expose applications running on a set of 'Pod' replica's as a network service.
+Services allow you to expose applications running on a set of `Pod` replica's as a network service.
 Services are mostly abstraction/glue for 'Pods' and Ingress.
 They provide a stable endpoint for 'Pods' and Ingress to interconnect.